 In 2013, her autobiography, My Beloved World, received excellent reviews and became a bestseller in both English and Spanish-language editions.
 The Bronxdale Homes where she lived as a child have been renamed in her honor, as has a multi-building public school complex in Los Angeles.
 She remains an inspiration to all young Americans who feel marginalized or excluded in American society.
 She continues to speak out in favor of diversity in higher education, as in a 2017 speech at the University of Michigan, where she reaffirmed her belief that “until we get equality in education, we won’t have an equal society.”

-When President Obama nominated federal judge Sonia Sotomayor to the Supreme Court, many Americans welcomed the appointment as an historic milestone; she is the first Hispanic American to serve on the high court.
+When President Obama nominated federal judge Sonia Sotomayor to the Supreme Court, many Americans welcomed the appointment as a historic milestone; she is the first Hispanic American to serve on the high court.
 Her colleagues on the federal bench praised her as “a role model of aspiration, discipline… and integrity.”

 Born to Puerto Rican parents in New York City, Sonia Sotomayor grew up in a housing project in the Bronx.
 At age eight, she was diagnosed with Type 1 diabetes, requiring daily insulin injections.
 Her father died the following year, leaving her mother to raise her and her brother alone.
 Young Sonia found solace in reading, and at age ten, decided that she would be an attorney.
 Sotomayor graduated summa cum laude from Princeton University and earned her law degree at Yale Law School.

 As an assistant district attorney in New York City, she earned a reputation as a fearless prosecutor of violent crimes.
 She was still in her 30s when President George H. W. Bush appointed her to the federal bench for the Southern District of New York.
 Of the 450 cases she heard, one of her most famous rulings ended the major league baseball strike, just in time for opening day.
 Appointed to the U.S. Court of Appeals by President Clinton, she heard more than 3,000 cases and wrote roughly 380 opinions.
-Today, she is the only sitting Justice with experience as a trial judge, and she brings more federal judicial experience to the Supreme Court than any appointee in 100 years.
+Today, she is the only sitting Justice with experience as a trial judge, and brought more federal judicial experience to the Supreme Court than any appointee in 100 years.

 You grew up in the Bronx.
 What was the neighborhood like when you were a child?